jundalisay/superblist/content/en/superphysics/principles/chapter-02.md

 For example, before a novel about a cat is written in a physical form, the idea for the novel must exist first.

+Therefore, the metaphysical aethereal idea is superior and prior to its physical material form.
+- The material form is easy and obvious.
+- The aethereal idea is abstract and hard to grasp.

+To dull and unthinking minds, this makes the material version of the idea as seemingly superior, even if it is actually just the effect.

+The dull and the sharp-minded people then argue on which came first or which is superior.
 All philosophical debates on ultimate causes can thus be categorized as 'chicken-versus-egg' as:
 - pro-metaphysicality as ideas, spirit, and Plato's forms (this is the chicken)
   - In Hindu philosophy this manifests as Vedanta and Buddhism
-  - In Chinese philosophy, this manifests as Taoism
+  - In Chinese philosophy, this manifests as Taoism and the paradoxical Tao
   - In Islamic philosophy, this manifests as Sufism
 - pro-physicality as matter, evidence, and Aristotle's material substance (this is the egg)
   - In Hindu philosophy, this manifests as sects of Shaivism and Kali (idol-worship)